Lambrie/Lambrie.github.io/_posts/2020-04-07-getting-started-with-flask.md

 ### What is a web framework
 A Web framework is a collection of packages or modules which allow developers to write [Web applications](https://wiki.python.org/moin/WebApplications "Web Applications") or services without having to handle such low-level details as protocols, sockets or process/thread management.

-As a developer using a framework, you typically write code which conforms to some kind of conventions that lets you "plug in" to the framework, delegating responsibility for the communications, infrastructure and low-level stuff to the framework while concentrating on the logic of the application in your own code.
-This "plugging in" aspect of Web development is often seen as being in opposition to the classical distinction between programs and libraries, and the notion of a "mainloop" dispatching events to application code is very similar to that found in [GUI programming](https://wiki.python.org/moin/GuiProgramming "GUI programming").
+As a developer using a framework, you typically write code which conforms to convention that lets you "plug in" to the framework, delegating responsibility for the communications, infrastructure and low-level stuff to the framework while concentrating on the logic of the application in your own code.
+This "plugging in" aspect of Web development is often seen as being in opposition to the classical distinction between programs and libraries, and the notion of a "main loop" dispatching events to application code is very similar to that found in [GUI programming](https://wiki.python.org/moin/GuiProgramming "GUI programming").

-Generally, frameworks provide support for a number of activities such as interpreting requests (getting form parameters, handling cookies and sessions), producing responses (presenting data as HTML or in other formats), storing data persistently, and so on.
-Since a non-trivial Web application will require a number of different kinds of abstractions, often stacked upon each other, those frameworks which attempt to provide a complete solution for applications are often known as full-stack frameworks in that they attempt to supply components for each layer in the stack.
+Generally, frameworks provide support for several activities such as interpreting requests (getting form parameters, handling cookies and sessions), producing responses (presenting data as HTML or in other formats), storing data persistently, and so on.
+Since a non-trivial Web application will require several different kinds of abstractions, often stacked upon each other, those frameworks which attempt to provide a complete solution for applications are often known as full-stack frameworks in that they attempt to supply components for each layer in the stack.
 [Python Wiki](https://wiki.python.org/moin/WebFrameworks "Python Wiki")

 ### Create a virtual environment